How to manage and fix errors with top-level access in Protect and Control

 2. Click Action history.

-3. Review completed actions to confirm which permissions were removed.
+3. Review completed actions to confirm which access-levels were removed.

-4. Check for any actions that were blocked due to inherited permissions.
+4. Check for any actions that were blocked due to inherited access levels.

-If access was blocked due to inheritance, return to the source app and confirm that the change was made at the correct parent level.
+If access was blocked due to inheritance, return to the source app and confirm that the change was made at the correct top-level.

 Learn how to use the Action history page.